Chart Color Schemes

 Darlington displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Dwelling structure in Darlington, as evaluated at the latest Census, comprised 3.8% houses and 96.2% other dwellings.
+Dwelling structure in Darlington, as evaluated at the latest Census, comprised 3.8% houses and 96.2% other dwellings such as semi-detached properties, apartments, and 'other' dwellings.
 In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Darlington was 18.2%, with mortgaged dwellings at 21.2% and rented at 60.5%.
-The median monthly mortgage repayment was $3,200, above Sydney metro's average of $2,427.
-Median weekly rent in Darlington was $650, compared to Sydney metro's $470.
-Nationally, Darlington's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Home ownership in Darlington was at 18.2%, with the remainder of dwellings being mortgaged (21.2%) or rented (60.5%).
+The median monthly mortgage repayment in Darlington was $3,200, which is higher than Sydney metro's average of $2,427.
+The median weekly rent figure for Darlington was recorded at $650, compared to Sydney metro's $470.
+Nationally, Darlington's mortgage repayments are significantly higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.

 Frequently Asked Questions - Housing